ArcaneCrypto/Tokemon-Coin/README.md

-Tokemon is an X11 PoW and PoS Hybrid Cryptocurrency
+Tokemon Coin is an X11 PoW and PoS Hybrid Cryptocurrency
 Ticker: TKM

 Port	56000